 If you are getting married without much accumulated wealth, you may want to enter into a postnuptial agreement later in life when you have acquired certain property.
 However, it is not uncommon for people to get married later in life, while accumulating significant assets before the marriage, so they would benefit from a prenuptial agreement.
-When negotiating a prenuptial or postnuptial agreement, both parties should disclose all of their premarital assets in the agreement and should be careful to include everything they want to keep separate.
+When negotiating a prenuptial or postnuptial agreement, both parties should disclose all of their premarital assets in the agreement and should be careful to list everything they want to keep separate.
 Any property a party fails to disclose may be considered a marital asset.
 These agreements may be modified later if the parties agree to do so in writing.
 Both parties should also have their own attorneys who will review the agreement and advise the parties on its terms.
 This should be done well in advance of the marriage ceremony or wedding.

-NYC Second Marriage Asset Protection
+Pennsylvania Second Marriage Asset Protection.

 The common perception is “I have nothing that the other person or their children can take”.
 But stop and think: a house, apartment, pension plans, and retirement accounts must all be considered, not just the money you have in the bank or stocks, bonds and other liquid assets.
 It is essential to revise your Will and, where possible and practical, Trusts and other forms of estate planning.
 Your tax issues, health care issues, health care decision making, and long-term home care and nursing home care must be contemplated.
 The prenuptial agreement signed before the second marriage should clearly delineate the rights and responsibilities of both spouses.